 *From 1 June 2017 Deakin University changed their admission test for Law from the Australian Law Schools Entrance Test (ALSET) to the Special Tertiary Admissions Test (STAT - multiple choice version).
-Deakin will accept ALSET test results in lieu of STAT until the end of 2019.
+Deakin no longer accepts ALSET test results for entry into Law courses.

 For further details on STAT including booking and preparing for your STAT, please visit the VTAC website.